PetzoldLab/mcsf-git/README.md

 - (d) two chosen nuclei (here called nuclei A and B) for each base-pair/FRABASE pairlist.

-In some cases
-one BMRB ID is linked to multiple PDB IDs and in some cases one BMRB ID is linked to multiple PDB IDs.
-In any of these cases, the script chooses the entry with the highest ID number which is assumed the most recent one.
+In some cases, a many-to-many relationship between BMRB IDs and PDB IDs might exist, meaning a single BMRB ID may be linked to multiple PDB IDs, or vice versa.
+In such scenarios, the script selects the paired entry with the highest ID number, assuming it to be the most recent.

-Both BMRB and PDB entries are generally sequentially chosen.
-There are some minor exceptions to this, however: in the past, authors were allowed to choose their own PDB IDs.
-In addition, in some edge cases BMRB IDs might not be perfectly sequential.
+While both BMRB and PDB IDs generally follow a sequential numbering system, there are some exceptions.
+In the past, authors were occasionally allowed to choose their own PDB IDs, and in rare cases, BMRB IDs may not strictly follow sequential order.

 The script takes the BMRB-PDB match list and reduces it to a 1-to-1 mapping between BMRB and PDB entries before proceeding with data extraction.